zain-sajid/zain-sajid/README.md

 ### <div align="center">Hey there!
-I'm Zain, a full-stack developer 👨‍💻 and a lifelong learner🚀</div>
+I'm Zain, a full-stack developer 👨‍💻 and a lifelong learner 🚀</div>

 - 🔭 I’m currently working with [Study Mind](https://studymind.co.uk/)

 - 🌱 I’m currently learning Docker and Kubernetes

-- ❓ Ask me about anything related to React, Node.js and related technologies
+- ❓ Ask me about anything related to React, Node.js, and related technologies

-- ⚡ Fun fact: I love playing video games!

 <br/>